ankane/lockbox/README.md

 There are a few limitations to be aware of:

+- Variants and previews are not supported when encrypted
 - Metadata like image width and height are not extracted when encrypted
 - Direct uploads cannot be encrypted